 The US $12bn project was announced in 2013 by the Dangote group, however, construction did not begin until 2016.
 The Refinery was originally meant to be built in the oil-producing state of Ondo but due to a lack of political will from the State Government, the project was moved to Lagos state.

-The refinery is expected to process a variety of light and medium grades of crude to produce Euro-V quality clean fuels including gasoline and diesel as well as jet fuel and polypropylene.
+The Dangote oil refinery will process a variety of light and medium grades of crude to produce Euro-V quality clean fuels including gasoline and diesel as well as jet fuel and polypropylene.

-The refinery complex will also house sulphur recovery and hydrogen generation facilities and a polypropylene unit.
-Comprising two steam methane reformer (SMR) units, the hydrogen generation facility will generate 200,000Nm³/h of hydrogen and steam to produce sulphur-free fuels.
+The refinery complex will also house sulfur recovery and hydrogen generation facilities and a polypropylene unit.
+Comprising two steam methane reformer (SMR) units, the hydrogen generation facility will generate 200,000Nm³/h of hydrogen and steam to produce sulfur-free fuels.

-A group of local and international banks led by Standard Chartered Bank has agreed to provide a US $3.3bn syndicated loan facility for the project. furthermore, the United States Trade and Development Agency is providing US $0.997m training grant for the human resource development for the refinery operation.
+A group of local and international banks led by Standard Chartered Bank provided a US $3.3bn syndicated loan facility for the project.
+Furthermore, the United States Trade and Development Agency provided a US $0.997M training grant for the human resource development for the refinery operation.

 Nigerian Businessman Aliko Dangote unveiled plans for the new refinery.
 He announced that he had secured about US $3.3bn financing for the project.

 Construction began with excavation and infrastructure preparation works. planned completion was scheduled for late 2018.